Better Together: Meet the Environmental Leaders Committed to Sustainability Innovation in the Beverage SectorAugust 29, 2019 | BIER

 ABInBev is one of BIER’s founding member companies, and like every member, they bring incredibly experienced and insightful environmental experts to the table.

-Representing ABInBev on BIER’s Steering Committee, co-leading the Water working group, and serving on the newly established Technology working group, as well as the Energy & Climate Change working group, is Global Water Director Andre Fourie.
+Representing ABInBev on BIER’s Steering Committee, co-leading the Water working group, and serving within the Benchmarking, Energy & Climate Change, and Technology working groups, is Global Director of Water Sustainability Andre Fourie.
 Andre has spent more than a decade doing sustainability work in the beverage industry, with an emphasis on implementing leading water stewardship principles and best practices.

 American Beverage Association

 The American Beverage Association (ABA) has been a beverage industry presence for nearly 100 years.
-And Kate Krebs, ABA’s Senior Environmental Policy Advisor, has been in the sustainability scene for nearly four decades—spending the last five years with ABA.
+And Kate Krebs, ABA’s Senior Environmental Policy Advisor, has been in the sustainability scene for nearly four decades—spending the last six and a half years with ABA.

 As part of the BIER coalition, Kate brings her expertise to the Steering Committee, Water, and Public Relations & Communications working groups.
 Recognized as a visionary environmental leader, she provides invaluable insight from ABA’s environmental policy and technical work in the beverage industry.
 She also serves as a source of BIER best practice wisdom and program knowledge for ABA’s member beverage companies.